 - Cook until browned, then turn.

-- Add the minced shallow and thyme leaves and cook until the shallot is translucent.
+- Add the flour, minced shallot, and thyme leaves to the butter and drippings and cook until the shallot is translucent.

 - Add the water/sorrel mixture, the chicken stock, and wine to the pan, return the chicken to the pan and bring to a simmer.